SubleXBle/Fail2Ban-Report/README.md

 🔐 Security Notice

-> **Current Status:**
+**Current Status:**
-Fail2Ban-Report currently manages bans and unbans via **UFW** as a safe **intermediate solution**.
+Fail2Ban-Report currently manages bans and unbans through **UFW**, serving as a safe **intermediate solution**.
-It does **not yet** directly modify Fail2Ban jails or existing fail2ban configurations.
+It does **not** directly modify Fail2Ban jails or change existing fail2ban configurations.

-> **Future Direction:**
+**Future Direction:**
-The goal is to support **direct management of Fail2Ban jails** in upcoming versions — including user-controlled bans and unbans per jail.
+A potential long-term enhancement could include **direct interaction with Fail2Ban jails** — for example, user-controlled bans and unbans per jail.
-To ensure full control and auditability, all manual ban actions are already tracked in a structured `*.blocklist.json`, which will later serve as the trusted source for persistent and reviewable ban state.
+The existing structured `*.blocklist.json` format is already designed to support this, ensuring that any future manual ban management can remain "persistent", reviewable, and fully auditable.

 Please read the [Installation Instructions](Setup-Instructions.md) carefully and secure your deployment with the provided `.htaccess`.
 > still a little experimental feature : Use the Installer ![Installer Setup Documentation](installer-setup.md) It would be great if you tell me if the installer worked for your needs.